tomaszsadowy/gp-git/README.md

 ## Usage

-This package offers a vast amount of commands, with its full list being accesible via the `gpgit help` command.
+This package offers a vast amount of commands, with its full list being accesible via the `gp-git help` command.
 Below you can see all available commands and their descriptions.
 <h1 align="center">
   <img width="1197" alt="image" src="https://github.com/user-attachments/assets/d8a47d3f-2e6d-4faf-a061-94518ce0999b">
 </h1>